biocad/anbase/README.md

 * `annotation` — folder that contains annotation for the antibody in the bound complex and the antibody in its unbound form.
+* `constraints` — folder that contains constraints for the antigen in the bound complex and the antigen in its unbound form.

 Also, each **comp_name** folder contains file `alternative_candidates.csv`, that lists all the potential